Leon Lee (actor)

 He appeared in Chinese movies including The Lost Tomb, The Conspirators, Streets of Fury, and Last Flight.
 In 2013, he starred as Mark in The Banman and was awarded the 2013 Best New Actor by the China Film Director Association.

 Early life

-Leon Lee (pinyin: Li Chenhao) was born in Chongqing, China, on October 18, 1988. whose first name means “Ocean in the morning” in Chinese.
+Leon Lee was born in Chongqing, Sichuan on October 18, 1988. whose first name means “Ocean in the morning” in Chinese.
 Leon’s father is a geography teacher, and his mother is a physician.
 He has wanted to become an actor since he was age 8, inspired by his uncle who owned video rental store.
 Growing up, he was full of energy and somewhat troublesome, so his parents decided to introduce him to various hobbies such as martial arts, basketball, horse-riding, science club and painting to keep him out of trouble, which worked out very well he even skipped 6th grade and graduated with honors.

 He quickly developed a love for acting at the age of 13 years when his English teacher encouraged him to start the English school play club.
 At the age of 15, Leon came in second place in local Amateur Comedy Contest.